e0543978/tp/docs/UserGuide.md

 ### Adding a person: `add`

-If you want to add a new person into Socius, you can use the `add` command.
+You can add a new person into Socius with the `add` command.

 Format: **`add`** `n/NAME [p/PHONE_NUMBER] [e/EMAIL] [nat/NATIONALITY] [g/GENDER] [tg/TUTORIAL_GROUP] [s/SOCIAL_HANDLE]…​ [r/REMARK] [t/TAG]…​`